bigdevwhale/marat555.github.io/_posts/2019-09-15-automated-testing-with junit-selenium-and-managing-database-state.md

 3. [DbUnit](http://dbunit.sourceforge.net/) is  is a JUnit extension (also usable with Ant) targeted at database-driven projects that, among other things, puts your database into a known state between test runs.
 This is an excellent way to avoid the myriad of problems that can occur when one test case corrupts the database and causes subsequent tests to fail or exacerbate the damage.
 4. [Apache Maven](https://maven.apache.org/) is a software project management and comprehension tool.

-In this post I would like to describe about how to use this template in your project.
+In this post I would like to describe how to use this template in your project.

 ## DbUnit